-Filing taxes as a freelancer is a much more difficult process than filing traditionally.
+Filing taxes as a freelancer is a more challenging process than filing traditionally.
 But there are some great benefits to being a freelancer as well!

-Personally, I’ve been filing my taxes on my own.
-I started a few years before I become a full-time freelancer and that experience helped give me a head start on filing as a freelancer.
-I use HR Block and the software walks me through every step of the way.
+I’ve been filing my taxes on my own.
+I started a few years before I became a full-time freelancer, and that experience helped give me a head start on filing as a freelancer.
+I use HR Block, and the software walks me through every step of the way.
 It’s very user-friendly!

-Below are some tips that I use that have helped me be successful in filing taxes as a freelancer.
+Below are some tips that I use that have helped me succeed in filing taxes as a freelancer.
 These are tips you can use if you file on your own or with a tax expert.

 Take Advantage of Write-Offs